litexlang/litex-official-documents/Tutorial/Claim.md

 `larger_is_transitive(x, y, z R)` is a built-in Proposition of Litex that means: x, y, z in R, x > y and y > z <=> x > z.
 You claimed a Proposition `p(x N)` in Claim block and prove it in Prove block.
 But you can still use it out of the sub-environment.

-## Proof by Contradiction

-`prove_by_contradiction` should always by used in Claim block.
-Here is a classical example, prove sqrt(2) is irrational using Proof by Contradiction:

 ## Claim without purpose

 When you just want ot write a piece of scratch without affecting the global environment, you can use `claim` without a purpose.